History of Knott's Berry Farm: California Street Cable R.R. Cable Cars

 In the early to mid-1960s, the park was visited more by "locals" than tourists.
-Children fortunate enough to have grown up in the area may still recall taking a battery-electric powered San Francisco Cable Car to the South end of the parking lot to drive a Model-T at Henry's Auto Livery on the Northwest corner of Beach Boulevard and Crescent Avenue.
+Children fortunate enough to have grown up in the area may still recall taking a battery-electric powered San Francisco Cable Car to the south end of the parking lot to drive a Model-T at Henry's Auto Livery on the northwest corner of Beach Boulevard and Crescent Avenue.

 Boot Hill

 Boot Hill cemetery at Knott's Berry farm in the 1950s.

 Between the blown-up Miner's Bank and the Grist Mill with its water-wheel grindstone bagging corn meal or wheat flour was a collection of mining equipment, shafts, and shacks playing fanciful recordings of their activity.
 A few steps beyond, in Boot Hill Cemetery, headstones and grave markers gave macabre humor to the fate of the deceased – Hiram McTavish even invited bystanders to good luck by feeling the heartbeat by standing on his mound.

-Organ Grinder – Stepping out onto Market Street kids of all ages would surround the circle of yellow paint on the ground under the pepper trees near the adobe arches and wait for the organ grinder to arrive.
+Stepping out onto Market Street kids of all ages would surround the circle of yellow paint on the ground under the pepper trees near the adobe arches and wait for the organ grinder to arrive.
 Turning the crank on the brightly painted music box, his trained monkey "Shorty" would hop around the edge of the circle, snatching your pennies and tipping his hat by way of thanks.

-North past the Church of Reflections and Our Little Chapel by the Lake, was the Indian Trading Post on an island in the lake, Inspiration House, Art Glow and Flamingo Pond, towards the area which would soon become home to Fiesta Village, one would cross the Cable Car tracks and walk past Old MacDonald's Farm to get to the Seal Pool.
+North past the Church of Reflections and Our Little Chapel by the Lake, was the Indian Trading Post on an island in the lake, Inspiration House, Art Glow, and Flamingo Pond, toward the area which would soon become home to Fiesta Village, one would cross the Cable Car tracks and walk past Old MacDonald's Farm to get to the Seal Pool.

 Old MacDonald's Farm and ticket booth, with the Seal Pool outside the entrance.

-Old MacDonald's Farm, an elaborate petting zoo was an animal attraction that lasted longer than the Burro Train and Seal Pool, replaced in 1978 with Montezooma's Revenge and a restaurant.
+Old MacDonald's Farm, an elaborate petting zoo was an animal attraction that lasted longer than the Burro Train and Seal Pool was replaced in 1978 with Montezooma's Revenge and a restaurant.
 In Old MacDonald's Party Garden there were a handful of themed areas where parents could host their children's birthday party for a nominal rental fee.
 The coveted spot was the birdcage, an actual metal framework built up on stilts.